apache/jackrabbit-oak/doc/segmentmk.md

 and their internal structures are described in subsections below.

 Each record is uniquely addressable by its location within the segment and the UUID of that segment.
+A single segment can contain up to 256kB of data and and references to up to 256 segments (including itself).
-Assuming that the size of a segment is limited to 16MB (maximum size of a MongoDB document) and that a single segment can contain references to up to 255 other segments, then a reference to any record in any segment can be stored in just 4 bytes (1 byte to identify the segment, 3 bytes for the record offset).
+Since all records are aligned at four-byte boundaries, 16 bits are needed to address all possible record locations within a segment.
+Thus only three bytes are needed to store a reference to any record in any segment (1 byte to identify the segment, 2 bytes for the record offset).

 Block records
 -------------

-Blocks are binary records of up to N kB (exact size TBD, N ~ 4).
+Blocks are binary records of up to 4kB.
 They're used as building blocks of large binary (or string) values and stored as-is with no extra metadata or structure.
 Blocks are the only record type that can't contain references to other records.
+Block records are typically stored in *bulk segments* that consist only of block records and are thus easily identifiable as containing zero references to other segments.

 List records
 ------------

 List records are used as components of more complex record types.
-Lists are used for storing arrays of values for multivalued properties and sequences of blocks for large binary values.
+Lists are used for storing arrays of values for multi-valued properties and sequences of blocks for large binary values.

 The list of references is split into pieces of up to 2^B references